pranaykasturi/mosaik-heatpump/docs/advanced/step3.rst

 *'fast'* mode data
 ==================

-Detailed calculation mode of the model for the simulations
+*'detailed'* calculation mode of the model for the simulations
 ----------------------------------------------------------

 After establishing the series of design points, the model is then developed